 Increasing Numbers of Americans With A Disability

-Older adults are significantly more likely than younger Americans to have a disability
+Older adults are significantly more likely than younger adults to have a disability

-This growing percentage of susceptible older adults is in addition to the 61 million (1 in 4 adults) Americans that live with one disability.
+This growing percentage of susceptible older adults is in addition to the 61 million (1 in 4 adults) Americans that live with 1 disability.

 Direct Care Workers